COMPORTA

 Comporta is the new chic and bohemian destination in southern Portugal.
 It is an ideal base for a relaxing holiday and an excellent starting point for visiting the Alentejo.
 You will have access to the protected areas of the Sado Estuary Nature Reserve and the Southwest Alentejano Nature Park.

-To sleep in the Alentejo, pack your bags in one of the traditional houses in Alma de Comporta.
+To sleep in the Alentejo, pack your bags in one of the traditional houses in Espirito de Comporta.
 This little paradise away from the hustle and bustle invites you to relax in a traditional yet luxurious setting.
 With a view of the sea or the rice fields, you will feel as if time has stood still here.